open-xchange/appsuite-middleware/documentation/Components/Sharing/sharing.md

 * Yet it's still possible to delete existing publications and subscriptions
 * Therefore, the menu section "Publications and Subscriptions" will still be available (if there's at least one publication or subscription)

+Exceptions to these rules cover special internal subscriptions to 3rd party services like addressbooks from LinkedIn or Xing, as well as the auto-publish feature of mail attachments exceeding a specific size.

 __Administrator Notes:__

 * The possibility to create/update publications via HTTP-API may be configured via `com.openexchange.publish.createModifyEnabled` in file `publications.properties`
 * The possibility to create/update subscriptions via HTTP-API may be configured via `com.openexchange.publish.createModifyEnabled` in file `subscribe.properties`